Ólafur Ragnar Grímsson

-Ólafur Ragnar Grímsson ([ˈouːlavʏr ˈraknar ˈkrimsɔn]; born 14 May 1943) is an Icelandic politician who was the fifth president of Iceland from 1996 to 2016.
+Ólafur Ragnar Grímsson ([ˈouːlavʏr ˈraknar ˈkrimsɔn]; born 14 May 1943) is an Icelandic politician who was the fifth president of Iceland, serving from 1996 to 2016.
 He was previously a member of the Icelandic Parliament for the People's Alliance and served as Minister of Finance from 1988 to 1991.

 Since the end of his presidency, Ólafur has been serving as Chairman of the Arctic Circle, a non-profit organization, and as Chairman of the International Renewable Energy Agency's Global Commission on the Geopolitics of Energy Transformation.

 Early life

 Ólafur was born in Ísafjörður, the son of barber Grímur Kristgeirsson and housewife Svanhildur Ólafsdóttir Hjartar.
 He matriculated from Menntaskólinn í Reykjavík in 1962.
 From 1962 to 1970 he studied at the University of Manchester, obtaining a Bachelor of Arts degree in economics and political science in 1965 and a Doctor of Philosophy (PhD) degree in political science in 1970, thus becoming the first Icelander to earn a PhD in this field.
 He became a lecturer in political science at the University of Iceland in 1970, then a Professor of Political Science at the same university in 1973.
 He was the university's first Professor of Political Science.